microsoft/VidTok/vidtwin/README.md

 ### Easy Usage
 We provide the following example for a quick usage of our models.
-Just provide the path to the configuration file `cfg_path` and checkpoint file `ckpt_path`.
+After downloaded the checkpoint from our [Huggingface page](https://huggingface.co/microsoft/vidtwin), just provide the path of the configuration file `cfg_path` and checkpoint file `ckpt_path` to the script.
 ```python
 import torch
 from scripts.inference_evaluate import load_model_from_config